cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 ### A specific GUI method

 In the future you may want to reuse the `CheckersStargateClient` code in another GUI or for backend scripts.
-To avoid polluting the code, and to avoid a helper where you need to pass a Stargate client as parameter, add [an extension method](https://www.c-sharpcorner.com/article/learn-about-extension-methods-in-typescript/#:~:text=Extension%2Dmethod%20gives%20you%20the,any%20data%2Dtype%20you%20want) to `CheckersStargateClient`.
+To avoid polluting the code, and to avoid a less-elegant helper where you need to pass a Stargate client as parameter, add [an extension method](https://www.c-sharpcorner.com/article/learn-about-extension-methods-in-typescript/#:~:text=Extension%2Dmethod%20gives%20you%20the,any%20data%2Dtype%20you%20want) to `CheckersStargateClient`.

 In a new `src/types/checkers/extensions-gui.ts`:

-1. Declare the new extension method to your `CheckersStargateClient` _module_:
+1. Declare the new extension method that extends your `CheckersStargateClient` _module_:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/types/checkers/extensions-gui.ts#L10-L12]
     declare module "../../checkers_stargateclient" {